ibm-cloud-docs/vpc/file_storage_vpc_mounthelper.md

    ```
    {: pre}

-    The `region` argument is used to copy region-specific root CA cert to the strongSwan certificate location.
+    The `region` argument is used to copy region-specific root CA cert.
 If no region is specified, then the utility copies all the root CA certs.
 The following table shows the values that you can use to specify the region.

    | Location            | New value | Previous Value |
    |---------------------|-------------|-------|